Oliver-K3003/hotplate/README.md

 # hotplate

-Neovim plugin for managing boilierplate code
+Neovim plugin for managing boilierplate code.

+Built to serve as a lightweight persistent clipboard within Neovim.